emrekavur/CHAOS-evaluation/README.md

     Pkg.add("LocalFilters")
     Pkg.add("DICOM")

-> **Important note:** In Windows, there might be some errors while installing [ImageMagick](https://github.com/JuliaIO/ImageMagick.jl).
+> **Important note:** In Windows, there may be some errors while installing [ImageMagick](https://github.com/JuliaIO/ImageMagick.jl).
 This error is caused by some modifications on the download links of some packages in install script.
+You may need to edit install script to install.

 After downloading repo and installing necessary packages, you may run `evaluate3D.jl` file to perform the evaluation.
 The result will be as same as MATLAB version: